valentinritz/dotfiles/README.md

 ![Desktop](http://gniii.org/file/desktop.png)
 Fonts are Pragamata and Open Sans.
 [Wallpaper link](http://wallbase.cc/similar/2607).
-And image is frome [There will be blood](http://www.imdb.com/title/tt0469494/) (an awesome movie!).
+And picture is from [There will be blood](http://www.imdb.com/title/tt0469494/) (an awesome movie!).

 ##Setup and most used apps